 The course will be open to play as long as there is minimal accumulation of snow, a firm ground and conditions that do not damage the course or provide risk to participants such as freezing or icy conditions.
 Decisions regarding course playability are made daily by 2pm for the following days tee times.

 Daily Green fees are $24/per player, walking only.
 Access to the Martin Course is via the Chedoke Pro Shop until the last date of play.

 - Golfers must tee off between the hours of 8:30 am & 2 pm

 - Flags will be up and putting on the green is permitted

-- Golfers may want to bring a highly visible ball to be able to track on the fairways and greens.
+- Golfers may want to play with a highly visible ball to be able to track it on the fairways and greens.